microsoft/FluidExamples/brainstorm/README.md

 # @fluid-example/brainstorm

-Brainstorm is an example of integrating Fluid into an existing website as an application.
-It let's users create new brainstorms and share notes.
+Brainstorm is an example of using the Fluid Framework to build a collaborative line of business application.
+In this example each user can create their own sticky notes that is managed on a board.

 ## Getting Started